-Wolverine Terminals is proposing to construct and operate Prince Rupert Marine Fuels, a marine fuel delivery service for the Port of Prince Rupert that would enable cargo vessels anchored or berthed in the Port to fuel locally.
+Wolverine Terminals is currently constructing and will operate a marine fuel delivery service for the Port of Prince Rupert that would enable cargo vessels anchored or berthed in the Port to fuel locally.

 The Port is one of the only major global ports to not offer marine fuelling service for cargo ships.
 In the absence of marine fuelling services at the Port, cargo ships must carry enough fuel to make a round trip or detour to an alternative West Coast port (including the Port of Vancouver) to fuel.
 The additional fuel carried to make the round trip displaces potential cargo and drives up shipping cost.

 In 2020, 537 vessels visited the Port and that number is forecasted to grow.
 Having a local fuel service will assist in achieving this forecasted growth.
 Types of vessels that visit the Port include cruise ships, cargo ships, ferries, fishing vessels and private boats.
 The scope of this project includes fuel associated with cargo ships and ferries.

 Aside from the lack of fuel the Port has many strategic advantages that would help support future growth.
 The Port is the closest North American port to Asia and has the deepest natural harbour in North America.
 The Port also has direct access to a rail network with connections to markets across North America and significant capacity to increase traffic volumes.